Iguana2024/sprint3/README.md

 cp your/certificates/path certs/
 ```

-3. Install Docker on your machine if not already installed.
+3. Install Docker on your machine if not already installed:
 ```shell
 # Check if Docker is installed:
 docker --version